 The Law of Non-Contradiction says that a statement cannot be both true and false.
 It asserts that the two propositions “A is B” and “A is not B” are mutually exclusive.
 We all use this intuitively.
 If a scholar suspects that the conclusion to her deductive argument contradicts one of her premises then she knows she has to go back to evaluate the premises.
 Why?
 Because she realizes that she made an error in logic and that her conclusion cannot logically follow.
 Another example could be a mother suspicious of her son’s story of what he had been doing with his friends the day before.
 Why?
 Because when she asks him questions about it he recounts multiple events that appear to contradict each other.
-The mother thus suspects her son of getting up to mischief because of the imaginative lengths he went to in order to convince her by harmonizing his contradictory accounts.
+The mother thus suspects her son of getting up to mischief because of the imaginative lengths he goes to, to convince her by harmonizing contradictory accounts.

 The Law of the Excluded Middle says that a statement such as “There is a cup on the table” is either true or false, and that there is no other alternative.
 In other words, the so-called “middle” position, that the cup “is both on the table and not on the table” is excluded on logical grounds.

 There are two primary reasons for affirming these laws.
-First, those who deny them undoubtedly use them in their denials which not only demonstrates that the laws are unavoidable but that to deny them would be self-contradictory.
+First, those who deny them undoubtedly use them in their denials.
+This not only demonstrates that the laws are unavoidable but that to deny them is self-contradictory.
 Second, these laws are intuitively obvious and self-evident.
 In fact, so much so that the burden of the proof would be on the skeptic to provide a logical defeater of them.